aglago/Sofware-Engineering/0x02. Low-level programming & Algorithm/Hatching out/0x09. C - Static libraries/notes.md

 ```
 This will create a static library file called `mylib.a` that includes `file1.o` and `file2.o`.

+Certainly!
+Here's a breakdown of the command `ar rcs libname.a file1.o file2.o` in simple language:

+- `ar`: It's a command used to manage archive files.

+- `rcs`: These letters are options for the `ar` command, and they mean the following:
+    - `r`: Replace or add files to the archive.
+If a file with the same name is already in the archive, it will be replaced.
+    - `c`: Create a new archive if it doesn't already exist.
+    - `s`: Write an index or symbol table for the archive.

+- `libname.a`: It's the name you choose for your library file.
+It should start with "lib" and have the `.a` extension.
+Replace "libname" with the name you want.

+- `file1.o`, `file2.o`: These are the object files you want to include in the library.
+They contain compiled code that provides specific functionality.

+So, when you run this command, it creates or updates a library file called `libname.a` and adds the object files `file1.o` and `file2.o` to it.
+The library file serves as a container that holds the compiled code and functions from the object files.
+This library can then be used by other programs during the compilation process to access the functionality provided by the included object files.

 3. Index the library: The `ranlib` command is used to generate an index (or table of contents) for the library, which improves efficiency when accessing functions in the library.
 Run the following command:
 ```shell
 ranlib libname.a